- Dogs can be de-sexed from six months of age.

 What you need to do

 Book a de-sexing appointment with a vet.
-You can find a vet through the Yellow Pages.
+Visit The New Zealand Veterinary Association (NZVA) Te Pae Kīrehe to find a vet in your area.

-Only a veterinarian is allowed to perform a de-sexing operation.
-To know more, visit the Animal Welfare Act 1999.
+Only a vet is allowed to perform a de-sexing operation.
+To learn more, visit the Animal Welfare Act 1999.

 Cost of de-sexing